You must first attend a mandatory information session – Click here to register for a session.

 - Information sessions are mandatory group session to introduce you to the exchange process and give you the application code.

 - Advising sessions are 15 minute one-to-one meetings with a Global Learning Assistant.
 You should attend an information session first, and come prepared with questions about your exchange options.

 Some Universities require you to be academically proficient in one of the languages of instruction.
 Over 70% of our partner universities teach at least some of their courses in English.
 We suggest you do a bit of research to determine if your choice is the correct fit.

 We require a 6.0 overall GPA.
 Some of our partners have a higher requirement so please refer to our list of partners.

 We understand that your GPA might be a bit lower owing to extenuating circumstances We advise you to speak with us during one of advising sessions if that is the case.

 Going on exchange in your second year is not uncommon.
 We are however keen on ensuring that you are set up for success.
 Attend an information session and speak to a Global Learning Assistant during an advising appointment.

-Yes, but please keep in mind that if you would like to graduate in June 2019, you will only be able to go on exchange in the fall semester.
-If you decide to go for two semesters, the earliest you’ll be able to graduate is October 2019.
+Yes, but please keep in mind that if you would like to graduate in the year that you go on exchange, you will only be able to go on exchange in the fall semester.
+If you decide to go for two semesters, the earliest you’ll be able to graduate is October.
 Please note that October convocation ceremonies are only held at the Keele Campus.

 Remember, this is an academic exchange, so your choice of university matters!